How You Can Worm Your Horse Or Dog Naturally

 (3) Tapeworm tests

 There's a special tapeworm test (Equi Sal) that's done by using your horses saliva.
 Your veterinary surgeon or companies like Westgate Labs offer this test.
 Like the manure test, the tapeworm test will assess whether your horse has any tapeworm 'burden', and if a wormer is required.
+Other methods of testing for tapeworm include your veterinary surgeon completing a blood test and sampling the blood for evidence of tapeworm.

 You may already have heard of wormer resistance.
 Basically resistance means some wormers will not work effectively to remove all worms.
 This is because the worms have got resistant to the wormer.
 So it's important to only worm your horse when you really do need to.
 I.e. when through a worm count/tapeworm test, it's clear your horse does have worms.